-Yes, budget power racks are worth it as long as they don’t sacrifice on safety.
-They might have a limited number of features, but if you just want to focus on free weights, then a simple but quality power rack system should be more than enough.
+Yes, budget power racks are worth it as long as they don’t sacrifice safety.
+They might have a limited number of features, but if you want to focus on free weights, a simple but quality power rack system should be more than enough.

 How Deep Should a Budget Power Rack Be?

 A budget power rack should be at least 45 inches deep.
+If you’re taller than average, you may want a rack closer to 50 inches deep.
 This is because you want the ability to use a bench without being limited in the types of bench press workouts you can do.
-Obviously, if you’re taller than average, then you may want a rack that is closer to 50 inches deep.

 Can You Deadlift in a Budget Power Rack?

 Yes, you can deadlift in a budget power rack.
-You can either choose to use the J-hooks to raise the bar off the ground a bit or you might even use the safety bars if you don’t want to fully bend down to the ground.
+You can either use the J-hooks to raise the bar off the ground a bit or use the safety bars if you don’t want to bend down to the ground fully.

 How Much Weight Can a Budget Squat Rack Hold?

-A budget squat rack can hold up to 1,100 lbs depending on the model you choose.
-We have found that a good average is about 800 lbs, which should be more than enough for the majority of athletes.
+A budget squat rack can hold up to 1,100 lbs depending on your chosen model.
+We have found that a good average is about 800 lbs, which should be more than enough for most athletes.